PipeWire/pipewire/doc/tutorial5.md

 };
 ```

-Because we are a capture stream and we can accept a wide range of different
+Because we capture a stream of a wide range of different
 video formats and resolutions, we have to describe our accepted formats in
 a different way: